Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Implementation Details

+\paragraph{Test-time Missing Conditions} For controlled missingness injection, we vary the overall missing ratio and apply block-wise masking by independently sampling contiguous blocks for each channel and each sample.
+This procedure mimics naturally occurring block-wise gaps caused by sensor malfunctions or maintenance events in real deployments.
+It produces a range of challenging, randomly located missing blocks that are applied identically to all compared methods at test time.

-\paragraph{Test-time Missing Conditions} To evaluate robustness under structured missing conditions, we introduce block-wise missing intervals in the test-time inputs of two datasets.
-In the SolarWind dataset, each channel is assigned randomly positioned missing blocks, with each block spanning exactly one patch length.
+To specifically evaluate robustness under structured contiguous missing conditions, we additionally introduce block-wise missing intervals into the test-time inputs of the SolarWind dataset.
+Each channel is assigned randomly positioned missing blocks, with each block spanning exactly one patch length.
 This ensures that at least one patch per channel is entirely unobserved, enabling a direct assessment of our model’s patch-level masking strategy at test time.
-During training, our model applies random patch masking, as shown in Table~\ref{table14:missing}, training with a 0.4 masking ratio consistently improved model robustness across different missing ratios.
-In the ETT1 dataset, we insert random zero-filled missing blocks of varying lengths (5–20 time steps) into each channel.
-These settings are designed to test model robustness to short-range missing intervals.
-Detailed results under this setting are reported in Table~\ref{table15:ett1_missing}.
+During training, our model applies random patch masking, as shown in Table~\ref{table:missingratio}, training with a 0.4 random masking ratio consistently improved model robustness across different missing ratios.